Watch Video39 min

 Griffin Colapinto talks us through four minutes of firing waves, at home in California.

-It was at Lowers last year that Marks won her first world title, a feat she backed up a short time later with an Olympic gold in Paris, much the same as Carissa Moore did before her in 2021.
+It was at Lowers in 2023 that Marks won her first world title, a feat she backed up a short time later with an Olympic gold in Paris, much the same as Carissa Moore did before her in 2021.

-Lowers is a perfect cobblestone peak that runs for 100 meters in each direction, with enough juice to lay your board solidly on rail and enough coping to take to the sky if you're that way inclined.
-From Kelly Slater to Mick Fanning, Jordy Smith to Taj Burrow and from Lisa Andersen to Stephanie Gilmore, Moore and Marks, Lowers is where surfing's envelope pushers stand up to be counted.
+Lowers is a perfect cobblestone peak that runs for 100 meters in each direction, with enough juice to lay a board solidly on rail and enough coping to take to the sky.
+From Kelly Slater to Mick Fanning, Jordy Smith to Taj Burrow, and from Lisa Andersen to Stephanie Gilmore, Moore and Marks, Lowers is where surfing's envelope pushers stand up to be counted.

 8 min